ColinMaudry/sparql-router/README.md

 ## Configuration

-The configuration sits in `config/default.json`.
-The default configuration queries Wikidata.
+The configuration sits in [`config/default.json`](config/default.json).
+The default configuration queries the repository where I store [the data.gouv.fr (dgfr:) ontology](https://github.com/ColinMaudry/datagouvfr-rdf/blob/master/ontology/dgfr.ttl).
+This is also the data that I use for the tests.

+[Certain actions](#actions-that-require-authentication) must be authenticated using the master user name and password:

+- `app.user`: the master user name
+- `app.password`: the master password

-The most important part is the endpoint configuration, where you configure the default SPARQL endpoint to be used by the queries.
+The endpoint configuration, where you configure the default SPARQL endpoint to be used by the queries.

-- `scheme`: whether the endpoint is reachable via http or https protocol.
+- `endpoint.scheme`: whether the endpoint is reachable via http or https protocol.
-- `hostname`: the address where the SPARQL endpoint is deployed.
+- `endpoint.hostname`: the address where the SPARQL endpoint is deployed.
 Example: `mydomain.com`
-- `port`: the port number on which the SPARQL endpoint runs.
+- `endpoint.port`: the port number on which the SPARQL endpoint runs.
-- `queryPath`: this is the path used to make the full endpoint URL.
+- `endpoint.queryPath`: this is the path used to make the full endpoint URL.
 If the endpoint is `http://mydomain.com/data/sparql`, `queryPath` must be `/data/sparql`.
-- `queryParameterName`: When passing a custom query to a SPARQL endpoint, you must use a URL parameter (Example: `http://mydomain.com/data/sparql?query=select%20*%20where%20%7B%3Fs%20%3Fp%20%3Fo%7D%20limit%201`).
+- `endpoint.queryParameterName`: When passing a custom query to a SPARQL endpoint, you must use a URL parameter (Example: `http://mydomain.com/data/sparql?query=select%20*%20where%20%7B%3Fs%20%3Fp%20%3Fo%7D%20limit%201`).
 It's usally `query`, but in case your endpoint uses a different parameter name, you can change it here.
-- `headers`: an object in which you can add custom headers that will be sent with all SPARQL queries to the configured endpoint.
+- `endpoint.headers`: an object in which you can add custom headers that will be sent with all SPARQL queries to the configured endpoint.
-- `defaultAccept`: when no `Accept` format is provided by the user request, these content types are requested by default
+- `app.defaultAccept`: when no `Accept` format is provided by the user request, these content types are requested by default

+Although it's only necessary for the API documentation and having helpful feedback when creating a query, you should configure the public facing URL (the URL your users hit to use the API):

+- `app.public.scheme`: whether the API is reachable via http or https protocol.
+- `app.public.hostname`: the domain where the API is deployed.
+- `app.public.port`: the port through which the API is reachable.
+If it's 80 (http) or 443 (https) you can leave it empty.

 ### Test